 The Film Streams Local Filmmakers Showcase, generously supported by Mutual of Omaha, was created to provide an opportunity for area artists to have a theatrical run and present their work at an arthouse cinema devoted to celebrating quality filmmaking.

 Filmmakers are invited to submit their work for consideration electronically or by mail by Thursday, July 23.
 Send a DVD along with the attached submission form (also available for download at http://j.mp/1OKJLgH) to: Film Streams, Attn: Brooke Masek, P.O.
 Box 8485, Omaha, NE 68108.
 Or, send a link to your film and the completed submission form to email@example.com.
 There is no fee for entry.

 To be eligible, the director of the film must be a resident of Nebraska, Iowa or South Dakota.
-Students who are either residents of or are attending schools full-time in one of those three states are welcome to submit.
-The idea is to provide a theatrical premiere for local filmmakers, so work that has screened publicly for a paying audience (outside of film festivals) will not be considered for this program.
+Students who are either residents of or attending schools full-time in one of those three states are welcome to submit.
+A maximum of three submissions are allowed per filmmaker.